How to Attract Birds Into Your Garden: Food, Shelter & Water tips

 Native Hawthorn

 Our native Hawthorn is a deciduous, flowering large shrub or tree commonly used for hedging.
 It supports an extensive number of insects providing food for blackbirds, thrushes, greenfinches and more.
-Its dense branches and leaves provide roosting for wrens, robin, blackbirds, song thrush and hibernation for small mammals.
-It's size can be controlled by pruning and it makes an ideal hedge or part of a shrub collection.
+Its dense branches and leaves provide roosting for wrens, robins, blackbirds, song thrushes and hibernation for small mammals.
+Its size can be controlled by pruning, and it makes an ideal hedge or part of a shrub collection.
+It is one of the best shrubs for attracting birds into your garden.

 Cotoneaster

-Birds love the berries, and the bees the flowers.
+Birds love Cotoneaster berries.
 Cotoneasters are a wide range of shrubs and trees.
 Smaller varieties which are more garden friendly include C. amoenus, an evergreen variety around 2.5m; C.× suecicus 'Coral Beauty' low growing 2.m; C. franchetii semi evergreen 3-4m or if space is very limited, C. horizontalis, which as the name suggests is a low growing deciduous variety.
 Blackbirds, thrushes and waxwings will consume the berries.

 Pyracantha

-Pyracantha is also big on berries which are bright red or orange in the Autumn.
-Pyracantha is an evergreen shrub which has scented white flowers in the spring followed by a profusion of berries.
+Pyracantha is also big on berries, which are bright red or orange in the Autumn.
+Pyracantha is an evergreen shrub that has scented white flowers in the spring, followed by a profusion of berries.

-Most shrubs and trees which produce berries will be attractive to birds.
-In addition to the suggestions above, also bird friendly are Rosa Rugosa which has large hips in late summer and autumn, which birds enjoy.
-Holly with its red berries is another bird favourite.
-Also bird friendly are rowan, whitebeam, guelder rose, elder, and ivy.
+Most shrubs and trees that produce berries will be attractive to birds.
+In addition to the suggestions above, also bird-friendly are Rosa Rugosa, which has large hips in late summer and autumn, which birds enjoy.
+Holly, with its red berrie,s is another bird favourite.
+Also bird-friendly are rowan, whitebeam, guelder rose, elder, and ivy.

 Grow Brambles